tim-smart/effect-io-ai/effect/Effect-log.md

 # log

-Logs the specified message or cause at the current log level.
+Logs one or more messages or error causes at the current log level, which is INFO by default.

-You can set the current log level using `FiberRef.currentLogLevel`.
+This function allows logging multiple items at once and can include detailed error information using `Cause` instances.

+To adjust the log level, use the `Logger.withMinimumLogLevel` function.

 To import and use `log` from the "Effect" module: